Post-Filing Timeline

 Solution:

-- Check mail and EDD online messages
+- Check online messages for the specific request

 No Status Updates

-Meaning: Claim may be in queue, or there's an issue
+Meaning: Claim may be in queue, or there's an issue not yet surfaced.

 Solution:

-- Wait until at least 14 days after filing
+- Wait until at least 14 days after filing before calling

-- Consider in-person visit if no response
+- Consider an in-person visit if phone produces no resolution after two attempts

 Payment Information